 Every school has its own policy, and you can typically find it on the school’s website.
 Many public universities and state universities do not allow gap years, including, for example, the California State University system, Washington State University, and Oregon State University; all require students to re-apply for the year they wish to attend.
 Florida State University, however, not only allows one-semester deferrals, applicants are automatically considered for up to $5,000 in scholarship money to support their gap year endeavors.

 Conversely, the majority of private colleges and elite schools are gap-friendly.
 (Here’s a partial list of schools that allow gap years.)
-Harvard and Stanford openly encourage students to explore the idea of a gap year.
-Other schools have proprietary programs, like Middlebury College’s February start, Colorado College’s Winter Start program, Princeton University’s tuition-free Bridge Year Program that allows gap year applicants to do nine months of service in one of five international locations, and Tufts University’s 1+4 Bridge-Year Service Learning Program.
+Harvard and Stanford openly encourage students to explore the idea.
+Other schools have proprietary programs, like Middlebury College’s February start, Colorado College’s Winter Start program, Princeton University’s tuition-free Bridge Year Program that allows applicants to do nine months of service in one of five international locations, and Tufts University’s 1+4 Bridge-Year Service Learning Program.

 What do teens do during their gap years?

-Teens use their gap years in multiple ways, depending on their goals, their family’s needs, and the budget.
+Teens use their time off in multiple ways, depending on their goals, their family’s needs, and the budget.
 If tuition funds are short, your teen can work and save money for school.
 If boosting your teen’s maturity is the goal, or they want to travel and learn more about themselves, there are service programs that relocate teens to domestic and international environments that demand independence, resilience, and fortitude.
-(Check out, for example, Global Citizen Year, City Year, and volunteer opportunities listed on Idealist.org.)
+(Check out, for example, Global Citizen Year, City Year, these 10 volunteer programs in Europe, and volunteer opportunities listed on Idealist.org.)
 If your child wants to explore career directions, they can apply for local and international internships.